NgocHueLy/data_eng_keeb_finder/README.md

 - [Looker Studio](https://lookerstudio.google.com/) to visualize the transformed dataset
 - [Pandas](https://pandas.pydata.org/) to import and transform dataset
 - [Terraform](https://www.terraform.io/) for version control of our infrastructure
 - [Docker](https://docker.io/) for Mage image.
-I also update dbt to latest version iva Mage terminal as the original dbt version in Mage not working
+I also update dbt to latest version via Mage terminal as the original dbt version in Mage not working

 # Pipeline Architecture
 ![](keeb-finder-pipeline.png)
-- Python script scrape data from keeb-finder.com and save them as csv files.
-These files were uploaded to GitHub for easier to work with Mage
+- Python script scrapes data from keeb-finder.com and exports them as csv files.
+These files then uploaded to GitHub for easier to work with Mage.
-- Terraform is used to setup BigQuerry database
+- Terraform is used to setup BigQuerry database.
 - Project keeb-finder create in Mage and use to load and clean data from GitHub to BigQuery.
-- dbtCore also run inside Mage as dbt blocks to build and load models to BigQuery
+- dbtCore also run inside Mage as dbt blocks to build and load models to BigQuery.
-- Looker Studio is used to visualized the transformed dataset by dbt
+- Looker Studio is used to visualize the transformed dataset.

 # Structure of Data Models

 ## Linear Graph